syncfusion-content/install-docs/Common/Essential-Studio/Utilities.md

 Syncfusion provides lots of online and local samples for better understanding of the controls.
 You can access them using the following steps.

-1. Open the Syncfusion Dashboard.
+1. Open the Syncfusion Control Panel.

    ![](Utilities_images/Dashboard_img9.png)